 - Voluntary motor control (muscle activation).

-Bladder function depends on the level of the spinal cord injury and whether it’s complete or incomplete.
-To keep it simple, we’ll focus on complete spinal cord injury presentations, which occur when the nerves below the injury no longer communicate with the brain.
+Bladder function depends on the level of the SCI and whether it’s complete or incomplete.
+To keep it simple, we’ll focus on complete SCI presentations, which occur when the nerves below the injury no longer communicate with the brain.

 With these types of injuries, the bladder reflex does come back, but because the brain cannot communicate with the bladder and do its part, the bladder reflex takes over and runs the show.
 This can lead to: